 11. Sheraton Denver West Hotel

-The Sheraton Denver West Hotel is a category 4 Marriott Bonvoy hotel situated in Lakewood and reports suggest that the hotel is average.
+The Sheraton Denver West Hotel is a category 4 Marriott Bonvoy hotel situated in Lakewood, and reports suggest that the hotel is average.
 Still, the club lounge is good, with complimentary wine in the evening.
 The rooms are pleasant, but the bathrooms are very small.

-The location should be the decision-maker when choosing between Sheraton Denver Tech Center Hotel vs. Sheraton Denver West Hotel.
+The location should be the decision-maker when choosing between the Sheraton Denver Tech Center Hotel vs. the Sheraton Denver West Hotel.
 These hotels are around 25 miles apart, the Sheraton Denver Tech Center Hotel being more convenient for the city center.
 At the same time, West is closer to skiing and some conference facilities.

 12. Denver Marriott Westminster